AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Synthetic Dataset Generation

 \section{Synthetic Dataset Generation}

 Our aim in building the synthetic dataset is to capture a broad range of local placement arrangements.
-Existing models use a few very specific tasks (e.g. inserting a book into a bookshelf) to simply evaluate how well their model works given placement data for such task for training \cite{yuan2023m2t2, 10160736, you2021omnihang}.

-Our goal on the other hand is not only to use the dataset to evaluate the proposed model, but to build towards representing a broad range of types of placements (stacking, hanging, inserting) as shown in \autoref{fig:dataset}.
+Existing models use a few very specific tasks (e.g., inserting a book into a bookshelf) to simply evaluate how well their model works given placement data for such task for training \cite{yuan2023m2t2, 10160736, you2021omnihang}.
+Our goal, on the other hand, is not only to use the dataset to evaluate the proposed model, but to build towards representing a broad range of types of placements (stacking, hanging, inserting) as shown in \autoref{fig:example_placements}.
 The local nature of our pose-prediction model makes this task much easier and enables us to build a dataset that can generalize to a broad range of real-world placement tasks.

-The data generation pipeline consists of two main components: object generation and placement pose generation.
-Specifically, we use Blender to procedurally generate 3D objects, such as pegs, holes, cups, racks, beakers, vials, and vial holders.
-Object parameters—including height, width, length, and number of edges—are randomized to increase variability.
-For racks and vial plates, we also randomize the number of poles and holes.
-Additionally, random scaling is applied along the x, y, and z axes to further enhance diversity.